 - Crochet Hook: 3.5 mm hook.

-- Keychain Rings: Used to attach the finished project as a keychain.
+- Keychain Rings: Used to attach the finished pattern as a keychain.

 - Needle: For sewing petals and attaching the keychain ring.